 The following content is pulled from our 80+ page eBook, Rock Climbing Fundamentals.
-Learn more and download it for free (or a small donation ?).

 A mindset to maintain during your early climbing days is to focus on getting better, not stronger.
 While strength (and strength-to-weight ratio) is an important factor in climbing, solid technique will build a foundation for your climbing that will take you far beyond what can be achieved by just getting strong.
 Utilizing proper technique first will make you more efficient and controlled; a better climber and in the end, a stronger climber.

 As follows are 3 basic techniques to master; doing so will drastically improve your performance.

 Maintain relaxed, straight arms

 With sweat dripping and bent, strained arms clenching, the unnaturally strong gym-rat-turned-rock-climber falls off in exhaustion after his 5th unnecessarily powerful movement of the short boulder problem.

 Climb at any gym and you’ll see the above happen.
 While it may be humorous when you see this performance backed by a large ego, it points to a very simple mistake in technique: over-gripping and over-straining.